Pchank/caffe-sal/README.md

-                                 IIAU (2017) Saliency Detection Models Introduction
+                                      IIAU (2017) Saliency Detection Models

+Introduction
 ------------------------------------------------------------------------------------------------------------------
-This file contains saliency detection models using the Caffe framework.
+This file contains our saliency detection models appeared in ICCV2017.
 We dive into the convolutional features in pre-trained FCN models and propose the following methods.

 1) Amulet